realpython/python-guide/docs/scenarios/serialization.rst

 What is data serialization?
 ***************************

-Data serialization is the concept of converting structured data into a format that allows it to be shared or stored in such a way that its original structure can be recovered or reconstructed.
+Data serialization is the process of converting structured data into a format that allows it to be shared or stored in such a way that its original structure should be recovered or reconstructed.
 In some cases, the secondary intention of data serialization is to minimize the size of the serialized data which then minimizes disk space or bandwidth requirements.